-A medical group is an association of physicians, including PCPs and specialists, and other health care providers, including hospitals, that contract with an HMO to provide services to enrollees.
-Some Medical Groups have formal referral circles, which mean that their providers will only refer patients to other providers belonging to the same medical group.
+A Medical Group is an association of physicians, including PCPs and specialists, and other health care providers, including hospitals, that contract with the plan to provide services to enrollees.

-The most recent list of providers and suppliers is available on our website at www.wellcare.com/allwellaz.
+The most recent list of providers and suppliers is available on our website at www.wellcare.com/medicare.